AndersDJohnson/fetch-paginate/README.md

 If you want to serially process each page, you can use `fetchPaginateIterator`, build on the [async iterators (`for await...of`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) API.

+This also means you can use `break` and `continue` semantics - perhaps as an alterative to the `until` option.

 ```js
 import { fetchPaginateIterator } from "fetch-paginate";